nihr43/nk3/readme.md

 # nk3

-Sustainable, declarative, safe management of bare-metal k3s clusters on NixOS.
+`nk3` is a purpose built configuration management tool for declarative, safe, long term operation of bare-metal kubernetes clusters on NixOS.

 ## rationale

 [NixOS](https://nixos.org/) "is a Linux distribution that uses Nix, a tool for reproducible, declarative and reliable package management and system configuration".
 These properties make it an excellent choice for clean long-term management of physical kubernetes nodes.

 `nk3` is the result of years of hacking together ansible roles and wrappers on various OSs and arriving at the conclusion that a single purpose-built tool is best.
 Critically, the declarative nature of NixOS is without a doubt the way of the future - rather than cumulative OS configuration or big-hammer nuke-and-pave reimaging on every change.

-What do I mean by 'safe'?
-The author believes that reproducibility in infrastructure is an incontrovertible security and operational requirement.
-The ability to safely and correctly account for, modify, and delete resources is at least as important as their initial deployment.

 ## usage